AvePoint/cloud-api/docs/docs/services-and-features/insights/sites/sitePermissionsGet.md

     "values": [
         {
-            "module": "Microsoft Teams", // The data source from which the permission information is retrieved "name": "365Group create team1", // The name of the permission "url": "https://insightscctest.sharepoint.com/sites/365groupchangeteams01", // The URL of the object to which the permission applies
+            "module": "Microsoft Teams", // The data source from which the permission information is retrieved "name": "365Group***team1", // The name of the permission "url": "https://insightsc****test.sharepoint.com/sites/365groupchange****", // The URL of the object to which the permission applies
-            "objectType": "Site Collection", // The type of the object (e.g., file, folder, site, site collection) "principalName": "365Group create team1 Owners", // The name of the user or group that has the permission "email": "", // The email address of the user or group "principalType": "SharePoint Group", // The type of the user or group "permission": "Full Control", // The level of permission granted
+            "objectType": "Site Collection", // The type of the object (e.g., file, folder, site, site collection) "principalName": "365Group****** Owners", // The name of the user or group that has the permission "email": "", // The email address of the user or group "principalType": "SharePoint Group", // The type of the user or group "permission": "Full Control", // The level of permission granted